jkeener/personal-goals/README.md

 ## Things I'll Do This Week:

-- [ ] Remake mockup or Tour pages.
+- [x] Remake mockup or Tour pages.
-- [ ] Figure out if I need widgets for tour pages.
+- [x] Figure out if I need widgets for tour pages.
 - [ ] Build basic tour pages.
 - [ ] Clean microwave.
 - [ ] Do BJJ (jiu jitsu) 3 times.
-0/3
+2/3
 - [ ] Do ab workout at least twice.
-0/2
+1/2
-- [ ] Take a walk.
+- [x] Take a walk.
 - [ ] Go to the gym 3 times.
-1/3
+3/3

 ### Things I'll Do This Month: June 2016

 - [ ] Finish tour pages.
-- [ ] Read a book.
+- [x] Read a book.
 - [ ] Go to the at least gym twice a week.
-3/12
+6/12
 - [ ] Take a walk with Alaina at least once a week.
-1/4
+2/4
 - [ ] Do at least one DuoLingo lesson a day.

 ### Backlog: Side Projects: